 What Happens When You Mix Lunesta and Alcohol?

 For those with sleep disorders or other mental illnesses that make sleeping difficult, sleep aids like Lunesta make life easier.
 However, due to the way that this drug interacts with the body, building dependency and tolerance can happen in weeks.
-This can make sticking to correct dosages and following labelled instructions harder as usage progresses.
+This can make sticking to correct dosages and following labeled instructions harder as usage progresses.

 Understanding How Lunesta Impacts the Body

-The brand name for eszopiclone, Lunesta was initially designed to help those struggling with sleeplessness get the rest that they needed.
+The brand name for eszopiclone, Lunesta was initially designed to help those struggling with sleeplessness get the rest they needed.
 A nonbenzodiazepine hypnotic agent, Lunesta has been proven to improve sleep maintenance.

 A depressant, Lunesta decreases feelings of anxiety and muscle spasms by binding to the GABA receptors in the brain.
 Lunesta slows brain activity this way, depressing the Central Nervous System (CNS) and putting users in a calm, euphoric state.